 To hear the Head of Poker at BetMGM tell it, the operator has several things working to its advantage as it competes with the likes of PokerStars and GGPoker.

 Sure, those sites attract players from all over the world and operate in several gray markets.
 They all have large databases of players to draw from when they do enter regulated markets, such as the case in Ontario.

-But in an exclusive podcast interview with pokerfuse, Director of Poker Luke Staudenmaier said BetMGM is poised for success against the competition for several reasons — it can leverage brick-and-mortar facilities in its growth plans, and it has a strong presence in the online casino and sports betting verticals.
+But in an exclusive podcast interview with pokerfuse, Director of Poker Luke Staudenmaier said the BetMGM Poker real money platform is poised for success against the competition for several reasons — it can leverage brick-and-mortar facilities in its growth plans, and it has a strong presence in the online casino and sports betting verticals.

 US Poker is “All Upside” Compared to Europe

 The most important thing is going to be the expansion of player pools in terms of more states, more states joining [the Multi-State Internet Gaming Agreement (MSIGA)] — because then you’re able to offer new products.
 Staudenmaier worked for PokerStars for seven years before coming to BetMGM.
 He decided to leave Europe after it became clear that it was getting progressively more challenging for operators like PokerStars to conduct their business.

 “There’s probably more opportunity in the US than the rest of the world market, where regulations are generally making it harder for operators,” Staudenmaier said.
 He concedes that stateside “is moving a bit slow for poker, but it’s all upside.